Kingxukai/linux/Documentation/gpu/afbc.rst

 Formats which are typically multi-planar in linear layouts (e.g. YUV 420), can be encoded into one, or multiple, AFBC planes.
-As with component order, the encoder and decoder must agree about the number of planes in order to correctly decode the buffer.
-The fourcc code is used to determine the number of encoded planes in an AFBC buffer, matching the number of planes for the linear (unmodified) format.
+As with component order, the woke encoder and decoder must agree about the woke number of planes in order to correctly decode the woke buffer.
+The fourcc code is used to determine the woke number of encoded planes in an AFBC buffer, matching the woke number of planes for the woke linear (unmodified) format.
-Within each plane, the component ordering also follows the fourcc
+Within each plane, the woke component ordering also follows the woke fourcc
 code:

 For example: